Firefox Marketing Head Expresses Concerns Over Google's Apparent 'Only Be On Chrome' Push

 Re: (Score:2)

 Whoa, whoa, whoa.
 Cool the torches there buddy.
 I get where you are coming from but I think we're a little past that point.
 You've got a great argument at say 20% delta between first and second place, but we're way, way, way past that point.
 Chrome is at 54% with second place at 15% and that's Apple's Safari which I'm sure 90% of that 15% is iPhone.
 That's an almost 40% difference between the two.
-While no one is screaming monopoly (okay maybe a few but no one cares about them), we're in the territory
+While no one is screaming monopoly (okay maybe a few but no one cares about them), we're in the territory where we should grow a bit concerned.

+The W3C manages the standards of the web and even then Google has an insanely heavy hand in the process there and even if W3C doesn't agree to something, who cares, Google just does it anyway.
+So I get it, competition and all, but there's a point where we should pro-actively start looking at what checks are in place to ensure that Google doesn't make W3C, OASIS, et al completely irrelevant.

+You know how people say that "gee I wish people were more proactive before monopolies formed?"
+Yeah, we're there, this is that point where it is time to ask questions.
+Not asking questions, not ensuring that Google just doesn't start stomping standards and going the non-evil form of embrace, enhance, and extinguish, ensuring the young whipper snappers that Google hires don't GNOME 3 the hell out of the Internet, that's the entire point.
+It's not to say, "OMG!
+Google is just too big, has way too much a lead over other browsers, it's just not fair *wail to heavens*".
+It is to say, "Hey, uh, do we have enough checks and balances to ensure that Google doesn't use their lead to just fudge bomb how the web works?"
+The answer is pretty much no and that's been a concern for like forever (I remember conversations about this issue back in late 1990s and W3C was way smaller then), but more so now that I lot more people happen to be on the Internet daily.

 https://brave.com/ [brave.com]